liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 In conclusion, while Amdur's article addresses vital ethical aspects of AI, it lacks a Global South perspective that prioritizes inclusivity and contextuality.
 My own biases as a researcher compel me to recognize the limitations of dominant paradigms in ethical discussions and strive to incorporate diverse views that enrich our understanding of the complex interplay between technology, society, and ethics.
 As I continue my work, I will remain mindful of these gaps while seeking transformative and equitable solutions.

-# Article title: An AI-generated image of a Victorian MP raises wider questions on digital ethics
+Article 2:# Article title: An AI-generated image of a Victorian MP raises wider questions on digital ethics

 ### Notes 1: